kindohm/tidal-midi-synth-template/readme.md

 # Tidal MIDI Custom Synth Template
 This is a template project to help you define custom TidalCycles MIDI synth modules.

 Not familiar with TidalCycles?
-Do not fear: [http://tidalcycles.org](http://tidalcycles.org).
+Do not fear: http://tidalcycles.org.

+More information about TidalCycles MIDI can be found at https://github.com/tidalcycles/tidal-midi.

 # Instructions